 You're the secret ingredient!

-Sign up to be notified of new surveys, results and project updates
+Sign up to be notified of project updates, launch events, and more

-Sign up to be notified of new surveys, results and project updates
+Sign up to be notified of project updates, launch events, and more

 The CivicBrand team arrived in Waupaca, WI to kick off trip number one of the community branding initiative.
 The goal of the trip was to gain firsthand experience of the area and see what summer in Waupaca is all about, as well as to meet with a wide range of community stakeholders to discuss goals, challenges and opportunities.